motherfortress2/wand/README.md

 # wand

+> [!IMPORTANT]
+> If this works, it will open a new gate to inexperienced coders, so it's necessary to say, if you are inexperienced this is __NOT__ for you.

 Wand makes it easy to configure dash, houdini and a media server utilizing docker & docker-compose.

 > [!NOTE]